 Detail of options in RunLogic GUI

 - Show Properties: To show properties of a particular block if available.
+Click icon.

-- Move Node Up: To move a particular selected node/flow up in the RunLogic tree.
+- Move Node Up: To move a particular selected node/flow up in the RunLogic tree. click icon.

-- Move Node Down: To move a particular selected node/flow down in the RunLogic tree.
+- Move Node Down: To move a particular selected node/flow down in the RunLogic tree. click icon.

 - Save RunLogic: This saves the RunLogic.
 This validates if all properties of blocks are satisfied before saving it.

 - Remove Node: To delete a node.
-Deleting a node deletes all the child nodes/flows present under it.
+Deleting a node deletes all the child nodes/flows present under it. click icon.

 - Collapse All: To collapse the blocks and pages.
-This collapses all blocks and pages inside the blocks.
+This collapses all blocks and pages inside the blocks. click icon.

-Note: The user can now search a string by Suggested page name apart searching from Exact page name.
+Note: The user can now search a string by Suggested page name apart from searching from the Exact page name.
 This functionality is only applicable for the page name not for Block or Condition (if, else ..)